-It did have the support of leading organizations in the health care industry, groups such as the American Medical Association, the American Cancer Society, and so many other groups that actually work directly with patients.
-The Small Business Majority, AARP, and many others also endorsed it.
+The law has the support of leading organizations in the health care industry, groups such as the American Medical Association, the American Cancer Society, and many others that work directly with patients.
+Organizations like Small Business Majority and AARP are also actively supporting it.